0-MJ/Calculator/README.md

 ## Features
 - Perform basic arithmetic operations such as addition, subtraction, multiplication, and division.
 - Clear and delete buttons for convenient use.

-## Technology Used
-- HTML
-- CSS
-- javaScript